EYAI/MortalityEstimator/README.md

 ## Contributing:

 - MortalityEstimator is an open-source project, and we welcome contributions from the actuarial community.
-Check out our [Contribution Guidelines](CONTRIBUTING.md).